-It is proper to inform you, that we are led in the order of instruction to speak, at this period of our course, of those disorders, which markind BRING UPON THEMSELVES BY THEIR OWN IMPRU-DENCE.
+It is proper to inform you, that we are led in the order of instruction to speak, at this period of our course, of those disorders, which mankind bring upon themselves by their own impresence.

-It was a sagacious saying of one of the amients, that "GOD"

-" tends ACUTE diseases, but CHRONIC disorders we create ourselves."
+It was a sagacious saying of one of the antients, that "GOD" sends ACUTE diseases, but CHRONIC disorders we create ourselves."

 Acute diseases are such, as proceed with rapidity, and terminate soon; such are violent fevers, plurisies, quincies, and epidemical disorders.
-They are generally owing to a cause, that "walketh in darkness," being such as prudence could not obviate, nor our prescience guard against.
-The superstitious are apt to aseribe the most dismal diseases and most shocking accidents to the anger of invisible beings; thus when the plague was desolating the Grecian camp, instead of resorting to human remedies, they had recource, like our Indians, to incantations and inchantments.
+They are generally owing to a cause, that walketh in darkness," being such as prudence could not obviate, nor our prescience guard against.
+The superstitious are apt to ascribe the most dismal diseases and most shocking accidents to the anger of invisible beings; thus when the plague was desolating the Grecian camp, instead of resorting to human remedies, they had recource, like our Indians, to incantations and inchantments.

-CHRONIC diseases are those, that come on slowly, and continue long.
-We place under this head depraved appetits, janudice, and the long and gloomy train of nervous disorders.
-To these we may add gout, asthma,† palsy, and apoplexy; as well, as that imbecility or morbid derangement of the absorbent system, occasioning dropties; which is accompanied by that generally depraved habit of body, known among physicians by the name of cachecia; all of which are owing to chronic weakness; the source of which is an imbecility of the digestive organs, occasioning errors in "the first concection," which deranges the whole chain of processes, occurring between chylification and sanguification.
+Chronic diseases are those, that come on slowly, and continue long.
+We place under this head depraved appetite, jaundice, and the long and gloomy train of nervous disorders.
+To these we may add gout, asthma,† palsy, and apoplexy; as well, as that imbecility or morbid derangement of the absorbent system, occasioning dropsies; which is accompanied by that generally depraved habit